Watch out for jellyfish on Riviera beaches

 What happens if you get stung by a jellyfish?

-We mentioned a burning sensation and itching after a sting from a pelagic jellyfish, which is the worst stinger of its kind around the French coast.
-At first, the pain may feel like a small electric shock.
-The level of pain will then increase for around thirty minutes, which is why it is important to deal with it quickly.
+We mentioned a burning sensation and itching after a sting from a pelagic jellyfish, the most stinging of its kind on the French coast.
+At the time, the pain can feel like a small jolt of electricity.
+The level of pain will then increase for about 30 minutes, which is why it’s important to deal with it quickly.

 The biggest risk is an allergic reaction.
 If you experience breathing difficulties, dizziness or vomiting, or if the person who has been stung faints, call the emergency services immediately on 15 (SAMU) or 18 (fire department).

-Protected areas are set up on the beaches in summer, using safety nets.
-There is one on Larvotto beach, on the beaches in Beaulieu-sur-mer beaches, on Marquet beach in Cap d’Ail and many others.
+Protected areas are set up on the beaches in summer, using protective nets.
+There is one on Larvotto beach, Beaulieu-sur-Mer beaches, Marquet beach in Cap d’Ail and many others.